tothepoweroftom/FictionNewsGenerator/README.md

 # Fiction News Generator
-A fork of the fantastic repo [a link] (https://github.com/craigomac/InfiniteMonkeys)
+A fork of the fantastic repo (https://github.com/craigomac/InfiniteMonkeys)

 The aim of this iOS is to generate fake news articles in the style of different sci fi authors and news sources.